 Process shots-- sifting the baking soda; dissolving the sugar; bringing the mixture to 300 degrees; pouring into the pan.

-1. Let the pan cool completely first!
-Once cooled, fill it just over halfway with water.
+1. Let the pan cool, then fill it halfway with water.

 Stacks of Honeycomb Candy